An example of an ideal device

 device_real = AnalogDevice()

 Each device has a default unit converter.
-These are the unit values that will be used when converting an adimensional program in the Rydberg analog model to the physical units of Pulser devices for hardware execution.
+These are the unit values used when converting an adimensional program in the Rydberg analog model to the physical units of Pulser devices for hardware execution.

 For advanced users, customizing the unit conversion factors is possible.